Post

 Running SQL queries containing parameters in Python scripts

-pyodbc doesn’t support named parameters - parameters instead have to be represented as ? in the query string, with parameters then passed as a tuple to e.g. pd.read_sql_query().
+pyodbc doesn’t support named parameters - parameters instead have to be represented as ? in the query, with parameters then passed as a tuple to pd.read_sql()/pd.read_sql_query().
+(One drawback: As of the time of writing, parameters like these will be flagged as errors in VSCode).

-In Core, qmark style parameters are possible, as are named parameters, though the latter might rely on using e.g. engine.execute() rather than pd.read_sql_query().
 NB: In SQLAlchemy, query parameters can only be used to supply the values of things (e.g. column values) not the names of things.
-In Core this needs to be done using dynamic SQL (taking care to avoid SQL injections)..
+In order to supply the name of something when using engine.execute(), dynamic SQL is required (taking care to avoid SQL injections).

-In ORM, variables can simply be used instead of query parameters.
+In its second API, ORM (an object-relationship mapper), variables can simply be used instead of query parameters.

 This post is licensed under CC BY 4.0 by the author.